flatironinstitute/inferelator/devnotes.md

 approve, or close your request.

 An approver may ask for changes before approving your pull request.
-You can add changes by pushing more commits (to the same branch of your forked repository, in this case the `master` branch).
+You can add changes by pushing more commits (to the same branch of your forked repository, in this case the `release` branch).

 ## More sophisticated work flows